 Ambleside Park Museum

 Visitors to the museum will enjoy historical household displays, a School Photograph Collection of nearly 25,0000 images, and a variety of farming tools, machinery and implements reflective of the local farming history.
 Please contact the Knox Historical Society for more information about current displays and guided tours.
-Operating times may vary, and will be impacted by current COVID-19 restrictions.

 Learn more about the history of Ambleside.